qdladoooo/sweeter-fetch/readme.md

-##Sweeter-fetch - a Database fetching library
+##Sweeter-fetch - a database fetching library
 Wrapper for PDO.

 Procedure oriented, Pre process, As supplement of ORM.